isai6360/Biker/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Project pages and navigation
+Landing page - Status Approver
+Onboarding page - Navigated from the status Approver on click of the Name of the biker training Lecture Attendeeds - Navigated from the status Approver on click of the button at the bottom

 ## Running unit tests